light fawn colored rabbit

 Source: arba.net

 I can tell you which rabbit breeds I think are the best but truth be told you are going to have to get down and dirty with your research.
 One of the most fun ways to see all the breeds possible is to go to a larger rabbit show.
-Most people don’t realize you can go to one without being a participant.
+Most people don’t realize you can go to rabbit shows without being a participant.
+It’s free to get in and at the worst you may have to pay for parking.

 If raising rabbits is right for you.
 Seeing hundreds of rabbits in one place will light a fire under you that you never thought could be there.